hormonelle-akne-ursachen-und-natuerliche-loesungen

 How to recognize hormonal acne

-Surely you are now wondering how you can tell if the blemishes you are struggling with are hormonal acne.
-Now, aside from the fact that you should definitely see a dermatologist for any form of acne, there are some typical signs that your breakouts could be hormonal acne:
+You’re probably wondering how you can tell if the blemishes you’re struggling with are hormonal acne.
+Well, apart from the fact that you should definitely see a dermatologist for any form of acne, there are some typical signs that your breakouts could be hormonal acne:

 • Outbreaks in the chin and jaw area